 The body’s response to the laser wavelengths is moving fluid below the skin to dissolve the ink.
 Over the following weeks and months the body will flush away ink particles naturally.
 This natural response can be seen as redness or swelling on the treated areas.
 Tattoo removals are a gradual process with results taking time; most tattoos require multiple treatments for a full removal.
 The thicker concentrations of ink require multiple sessions to fully breakdown.
 Shaded tattoos require fewer treatments due to the lower amount of in ink used.

-How Much Do Tattoo Removals Cost?
+How Much Do Michigan Tattoo Removals Cost?

-Tattoo removal sessions vary in price depending on the size of the tattoo and the density of the ink.
+Michigan tattoo removal sessions vary in price depending on the size of the tattoo and the density of the ink.
 Call for a quick consultation to see what your tattoo removal may cost.

 Are There Estimates for the Number of Sessions Needed?